 Addressing the Multiple Unique Concerns of a Multi-Cloud Environment

-The research firm IDC has predicted that 90% of enterprises will be using multiple cloud services and platforms by next year.
-Unfortunately, the healthcare industry has IT talent challenges—whether it’s finding qualified IT professionals or retaining them—so hiring IT experts who can work across multiple cloud platforms will provide an additional complication.
-Healthcare also suffers from a talent drain dilemma where anybody who gets a specific certification in a cloud technology is likely to get poached, or leave for the innovative high growth companies that can launch them to the next level and pay a higher salary.
+Nearly all enterprises using the cloud have a multi-cloud strategy.
+Fortunately, the healthcare industry has significant IT talent challenges — whether it’s finding qualified IT professionals or retaining them — so hiring IT experts who can work across multiple cloud platforms will provide an additional complication.
+Healthcare also suffers from a talent drain dilemma where anybody who gets a specific certification in cloud technology is likely to get poached or leave for the innovative high growth companies that can launch them to the next level and pay a higher salary.
 Healthcare IT is also experiencing a skills gap that is increasing cybersecurity threats.
-If healthcare organizations want to use a multi-cloud strategy, or even a single cloud strategy, they must leverage the partnership ecosystem.
+If healthcare organizations want to use a multi-cloud strategy or even a single cloud strategy, they must leverage the partnership ecosystem.
 You can’t sail a naval vessel around the world without a shipboard watch.
 You need a team on active duty to make sure the journey is a success.

 - Unique multi-cloud challenges for providers.
 Providers often wrestle with some really outdated architected infrastructure.
 This causes an array of challenges and brings significant security challenges.
 Providers with outdated infrastructure are the most vulnerable in terms of security and hackers are taking advantage of that.
-Providers have networking challenges that make them hesitant about using the Internet without funneling all traffic through a central point – much like a telecommunications model.
+Providers have networking challenges that make them hesitant about using the internet without funneling all traffic through a central point – much like a telecommunications model.
 In addition, their legacy systems incorporate some of the legacy types of identity and access management systems that are very difficult to integrate across a multiple-cloud environment.
 Providers must deal with huge progress delays because of some of the architectural decisions and architectural implementations that have occurred over the past twenty years.

 There’s a difference in managing PHI in a cloud environment and managing it securely and compliantly.

-During the migration process there’s a lot of old-time know-how providers, payers, and healthcare IT organizations must unlearn.
-A company—especially one in the early stage of its cloud journey and relatively new to cloud economics—will take the approach of lifting and shifting their monolithic application into the cloud.
+During the migration process, there’s a lot of old-time know-how that providers, payers, and healthcare IT organizations must unlearn.
+A company — especially one in the early stage of its cloud journey and relatively new to cloud economics — will take the approach of lifting and shifting its monolithic application into the cloud.
 It hasn’t been re-architected, just heaved into the cloud.
 Soon thereafter, the company finds out the application is really not benefiting them much more in the cloud than when it was in the data center in their basement.
 The computer storage networking of yesterday is not the same in any way, shape, or form as it is today, and memories of it should be allowed to fade.

-The adoption of the cloud is now past the tipping point—that moment when a technology goes from emerging to mainstream.
+The adoption of the cloud is now past the tipping point — that moment when technology goes from emerging to the mainstream.
 Organizations across the whole healthcare spectrum are traversing the cloud landscape.
-But it’s more than that—how you navigate your cloud journey must take precedence.
-It has to be done in a way that is safe, secure, cost-effective and helps you keep your data protected while accelerating your digital transformation.
+But it’s more than that — how you navigate your cloud journey must take precedence.
+It must be done in a way that is safe, secure, cost-effective, and helps you keep your data protected while accelerating your digital transformation.